 Bornean orangutan status

-The Bornean orangutan is classified as Endangered (EN) on the IUCN Red List (1), and listed on Appendix I of CITES (3).
+The Bornean orangutan is classified as Critically Endangered on the IUCN Red List (1), and listed on Appendix I of CITES (3).

 Subspecies: Pongo pygmaeus pygmaeus (western Bornean orangutan), P. p. wurmbii (southern Bornean orangutan) and P. p. morio (northeast Bornean orangutan) are all classified as Endangered (EN) on the IUCN Red List (1).